Most frequent questions and answers

 Remote mentors can answer questions (if it lands on their expertise area) via email or chat.
 They are usually really busy so don’t expect them to give you immediate answers.
 You are much more likely to get an answer if your question is something they know well and is not ‘Google-able.’

 We are considering adding an extra type of mentor that is there just for technical problems.
 But for general mentors, don’t expect them to sit at your keyboard and write code with you.

 Teachers can be mentors too.

 It’s impossible to tell how every MOOC does a capstone project, but from the small sample we’ve seen, a capstone project is a ‘bottled’ one where the student gets a problem, dataset, and maybe even code skeleton.
 A portfolio project at AI-deep-dive is an original piece of work; you need to identify a problem worth solving, get or produce data, run a model, and communicate the results in a demo day.
 Some portfolio projects are products (i.e., people can use them), in a very rudimentary form (that is, they are a proof-of-concept, not really production-ready).

 We have pretty detailed stats from 5 years running DSR in Berlin.
 About 86% of the participants get a job in 3 months, and close to 100% after six months.
 There are some who don’t, but they have extraordinary circumstances.
 For example, they don’t want one because they are starting a business.
 Others need to live in a part of the world where there’s absolutely zero opportunity for a data scientist.
 Others may have family obligations that are incompatible with holding a job.

-We don’t have stats about Montreal yet, but we expect them to be comparable to Berlin.
+We don’t have stats about Toronto yet, but we expect them to be comparable to Berlin.